Updated on December 1, 2023

 • Feeling extreme drowsiness and having memory problems

 Sleeping pills are central nervous system (CNS) depressants that slow your heart rate and breathing.
-When you abuse sleeping pills to achieve a “high,” you elevate the risks exponentially.
+When you misuse sleeping pills, this side effect can worsen significantly.

 • Respiratory problems